Setting Aside Income for Wear and Tear

 A trustee may transfer to principal a reasonable amount of the net cash receipts from a principal asset that is subject to depreciation but may not transfer any amount for depreciation of that portion of real property used or available for use by a beneficiary as a residence or of tangible personal property held or made available for the personal use or enjoyment of a beneficiary.

 A.R.S. § 14-7427(A)The word "may" is important here.
-This is a discretionary power, not a requirement.
-A trustee can choose to set aside funds for depreciation or choose not to, depending on the circumstances.
-The amount must be reasonable, which means it should reflect actual wear and decline in value rather than an aggressive deduction that starves income beneficiaries.
+This is a choice, not a requirement.
+A trustee can decide to set aside funds for depreciation or not.

 When Depreciation Transfers Are Not Allowed

-Any amount transferred to principal for depreciation does not need to be held in a separate fund.
-It simply becomes part of the trust's principal, available for investment alongside other principal assets.
-Arizona defines depreciation for this purpose as a reduction in value due to wear, tear, decay, corrosion, or gradual obsolescence of a fixed asset with a useful life of more than one year.
+Arizona defines depreciation as a drop in value from wear, tear, decay, or corrosion.
+It also includes gradual obsolescence of a fixed asset with a useful life of more than one year.